george-hawkins/breadboard-vtx-control/README.md

 Note: sometimes the `cp` completes without any obvious error but Betaflight then doesn't even start its boot process (no LEDs come on at all) - plugging the board in and out and redoing the copy fixes things.

+TODO: see if you can instead use the prebuilt STM32F7X2 universal target that Betaflight now releases (e.g. `betaflight_4.2.6_STM32F7X2.hex` [here](https://github.com/betaflight/betaflight/releases/tag/4.2.6) in the 4.2.6 release).
+It might even be an improvement given the odd invalid UART3 pin definitions in the NUCLEOF722 - one would instead define all UARTs as required using the CLI `resource` command.

 ### Using Docker to build Betaflight

 An alternative to having to set up a suitable development environment, is to install and use [Docker](https://docs.docker.com/engine/install/).